Price Comparisons - Survival Acres vs. The Competition

 No need to go on -- Be CAREFUL to whom you trust with your money.
 Food is not something you can skimp on to stay healthy, and it's getting more expensive all the time.
 Be sure you are getting the best deal out there and don't fall for the hype and propaganda that some web sites are resorting to.
 Many sites are actually selling you "starvation" units, meaning they have barely enough calories (at high prices) that will only keep you from actual starvation.
 This is not a joke - their techniques to "selling you" a food unit are downright shameful while reaching their hands deep into your pocket.
 History is full of crimes just like this, but there is absolutely no reason whatsoever that this level of dishonesty should be going on here today.

-We've just discovered another bogus "food storage review website", which is another scam probably being funded by the participants.
+We've just discovered another bogus "food storage review website", which is another scam likely being funded by the participants.
 "Top Ten Reviews" has a highly placed Google link to emergency preparedness.
-Allegedly, the site ranks and reviews food storage companies, providing a "fair" representation of the "best food storage companies".
-Some of these highly ranked companies are the very ones we've examined above with ridiculous prices, outrageous claims and starvation units.
-That fact is all you really need to know, but there's more.
+Allegedly, the site ranks and reviews food storage companies for the aim of providing a "fair" representation of the "best food storage companies."
+Some of these highly ranked companies are the very ones we've examined above with ridiculous prices, outrageous claims, and starvation units.
+That fact is all you really need to know, but there's more....

-A close examination reveals that this "review" is nothing more then paid advertising, picking and choosing what is reviewed to give the chosen favorite the best "rank".
-We call this "snake oil" because it's very clear to us that these participants were not actually honestly reveiwed for price, selection, quality or sizes of their units despite the advertisement that they were.
-Heavy empahsis is placed on the "chosen favorite" which is 2 - 3 times our prices.
-This so-called "review" was designed to give the chosen favorite the best rank.
-In other words, this is a pure advertisment scam under the illusion of a "review".
-Hands down, we beat them on price, selection, variety, information, support and food units.
+A closer examination reveals that this "review" is nothing more than paid advertising - picking and choosing what is reviewed to give the chosen favorite the best "rank."
+We call this "snake oil" because it's very clear to us that these participants were not actually honestly reveiwed for price, selection, quality, or sizes of their units despite the advertisement that they were.
+Heavy empahsis is placed on the "chosen favorite" which is 2 - 3 times our prices, for example.
+In other words, this is a pure advertisment scam under the illusion of a "review."

 The Internet is chock-full of dishonest companies and even worse advertisers who have resorted to some very low tactics to promote and sell their products.
 Please do your own research before parting with your hard-earned money.
 It's very sad to see how many people are being taken advantage of.